 3D models enable interior designers to create and build multiple design options quickly and easily.

-Apart from helping the designers, 3D models have made amendments easier than before by enabling clients to create customised designs to suit their needs.
+Apart from helping the designers, 3D models have made amendments easier than before by enabling clients to create customized designs to suit their needs.
 The involvement of clients comes as an advantage as the final finished product is according to the client’s preferences.

 A 3D model allows you to collaborate with clients to change, replace or shift elements in a virtual 3D environment to get a real-life experience.

-4. 3D visualisation increases client approval rates
+4. 3D visualization increases client approval rates

 With three-dimensional visualization, clients’ approval rates increase as they get to experience the whole design virtually.